tetiana-batura/taste-match-backend/README.md

 - Home Page & Ingredient Search: Create the Home Page with the search bar.
 Fetch internal API routes to get the dummy data.
 - Replace the dummy data within Express server with real API calls to Edamam API.
 - On the frontend ensure that the data coming from the Express server is being processed as expected.
-- Filters: Add filter options for cuisine type, meal type, dish type, allergies, diet preferences, calories, nutrients.
+- Filters: Add filter options for cuisine type, meal type, dish type, allergies, diet preferences.
 Confirm that these filters are functional.
 - Recipe Detail Page: On the frontend develop a recipe detail page where users can view the recipe ingredients, instructions, nutrition facts and connected to the Express server.
 On the Backend update the Express routes to handle calls for a single recipe to the Edamam API.

 Testing: